dataswift/open-source-developer-portal/app/guides/provisioning/03-register-hat.md

 The final step is to register the HAT with the DEX to allow it to connect dataplugs, sign up for offers and otherwise become a member of the HAT ecosystem.

+The 2 parameters passed to DEX are
+* `hatAddress` - containing the fully-qualified address of the HAT.
+* `applicationId` - the id of the application assigned to you during the onboarding process.

-The only parameter passed to DEX is `hatAddress` containing the fully-qualified address of the HAT - all other details (such as the HAT's public key) are fetched by DEX or registration fails if the HAT is not available.
+All other details (such as the HAT's public key) are fetched by DEX or registration fails if the HAT is not available.

 ```postman
 	"request": {